Back to fellos.app

 Important

 Deleting a page is permanent and cannot be undone.
 If the page had a public URL that was shared externally (bookmarked, linked from other sites), those links will return a 404 error after deletion.
-Consider making the page "Members Only" instead of deleting it if you're unsure.
+Consider switching the page to Authenticated visibility instead of deleting it if you're unsure.

-Each page has a visibility setting that controls who can access it:
+Each item has a visibility setting that controls who can see it:

-• Members Only pages require login to view.
-If a non-logged-in visitor tries to access a members-only page, they'll be redirected to the login page.
+• Authenticated items require login to view.
+If a non-logged-in visitor tries to access an authenticated page, they'll be redirected to the login page.
 Use this for internal documents like bylaws, meeting minutes, or member resources.

-You can change the visibility of an existing page at any time by editing it and toggling the visibility setting.
+You can change visibility on any existing item at any time by editing it and toggling the visibility setting.